oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 The implementation of these libraries must use the default Application Binary Interface (ABI) of the standard C compiler for the platform.
 An ABI in this context means the size, alignment, and layout of C data types; the procedure calling convention;
 and the naming convention for shared library symbols corresponding to C functions.
+The ABI is backward-compatible for API minor version increments such as adding new functions, appending new enumerators, and using reserved bits in bitfields.
+ABI is not guaranteed to be backward-compatible for API major version increments such as modifying existing function signatures and structures, removing functions and structures, etc.

 ## --validate=off
 On platforms where Level-Zero is provided as a shared library, library symbols beginning with "${x}", "${x}t" or "${x}s"